cs-util-com/cscore/README.md

 ## AssertV2

 - `AssertV2` can be used anywhere in your code
 - Will be automatically removed/stripped from your production code
-- Can be configured to Log.e an error (the default) or to throw an exception
+- Can be configured to `Log.e` an error (the default) or to throw an exception
+- Use `AssertV2` in places where you would otherwise add a temporary `Log` line while testing. `AssertV2` can stay in your code and will let you know of any unexpected behaviour

 ```cs
 AssertV2.IsTrue(1 + 1 == 3, "This assertion will fail");
 ```